Miscellaneous Adventures Hand Hammered Copper Camping Spoon

 A naturally anti-bacterial, handmade utensil for lifelong use indoors and out

-We like to talk a big game here at The Field, but truth is TF HQ isn’t some Silicon Valley-funded warehouse with beanbag chairs and free lunch.
+We like to talk a big game here at Field Mag, but truth is FM HQ isn’t some Silicon Valley-funded warehouse with beanbag chairs and free lunch.
 It’s more like two dudes on laptops in a smallish one bedroom apartment in Brooklyn—and lunch is more often than not a $4 sandwich from the bodega downstairs.
 Because we know well what it takes to run a bootstrapped business in this uncertain world of billionaire startups, we hold a special place in our editorial hearts for other modest operations fighting the good fight in the outdoor space.
 And Miscellaneous Adventures is one of the best out.

 Run by the hugely talented artist and adventurer couple Emma and Andrew Groves, Miscellaneous Adventures has long been on our radar (check out our Q&A with Andrew here).
 They recently introduced a redesigned identity for MA, compete with new logo, fresh workshop schedule, a fresh range of handmade camp products, and most excitingly, a “Studio,” which will allow them to work more closely with likeminded brands down the line.